Official Backstory of Rare Dirndl | Rare Dirndl

 To learn about Rare Dirndl's history, let’s start at the very beginning…

 I graduated from Dominican University with an Apparel Design Bachelor's degree with distinction in 2009 and I had no idea where to go.
-I had no job lined up, I wasn’t really interested in the corporate fashion design world so I started doing alterations and side projects for a few folks until I figured out what I wanted to do with my new “degree”.
+I had no job lined up, I wasn’t really interested in the corporate fashion design world so I started doing alterations and side projects for a few folks until I figured out what I wanted to do with my new “degree.”

 The name Rare Dirndl started because my design style was unique and a bit unusual and I knew that the brand would always remain on the smaller side to offer exclusive designs.
 The word ‘Rare’ fit the bill (plus it looked really cool in the original font).

-I ‘launched my line’ with money that I had saved up by working part-time during college and from what I made doing odd-ball alterations.
+I ‘launched my line’ with money that I had saved up by working part-time during college and doing odd-ball alterations.
 My parents were gracious enough to let me use their dining room and living room as a “studio” of sorts.
 My parents always had threads stuck on them when they left for work and were constantly vacuuming up threads from the carpet and checking the couch for pins before sitting down…but their support never wavered.
 I will forever be grateful for their generosity during this time.

-My first designs were inspired by the Amazon Rainforest.
 This jungle had always been a fascination of mine, plus I knew that if I was going to make a name for myself I needed a design that would be just on the edge of shocking… and that was The Leopard Dirndl.
-It was an all leopard print, textured satin mini dirndl with an optional leather belt or apron.
+It was an all leopard print, textured satin mini dirndl dress with an optional leather belt or apron.
 This was a best seller for 3 years and I still see women wearing this design today with pride!

 One of my first ‘trunk shows’ at the DANK Haus Oktoberfest, 2011